swarnpriya/eBPF_notes/aya_rust_ebpf.md

     + C is not as strongly typed as Rust.
   * Error handling in C is not very expressive.
 It usually assumes 0 means success.
 Whereas in Rust there is a result type (Ok or Error).
   * Aya uses some tricks to avoid using helper functions.
 For example, using Aya-log, they send debugging message to user-space through perf-buffer and hence no need to use bpf_printk.
+  * Aya reimplement helper functions, such as uses Rust HashMap instead of calling BPF_map syscalls.

+# Comparison with Koka work:
+- Our goal is to get rid of the eBPF verifier completely so that we rely on koka++ type system and various program analysis that we perform.
+But in case of Aya, they still relies on verifier for memory management.
+- With respect to helper functions, Aya does a better job by reimplementing most of the functionalities of the helper function.
+We need to look more into it on how to guarantee more properties about helper function in Koka.
+- Error handling, we can also perform in similar manner in Koka as done in Rust-Aya.
+- ...
+(More to be decided)
+- Our overall goal is different than Aya project: We aim not only providing easy development of eBPF projects using Koka but also aim on completely not relying on eBPF verifier.